 For many of us, when we’re lonely, we tend to isolate even more.
 We may not feel like talking to someone, even though it would help.
 Now we have the data to explain why biological, even genetic changes make loneliness hard to overcome.
 We may turn to addictive behavior instead of seeking social connection.
 There is a high correlation between obesity and loneliness.

 As with all feelings, loneliness is worsened by resistance and self- judgment.
-We fear experiencing more pain if we allow our heart to open.
+We fear experiencing more pain if we allow our hearts to open.
 Often, the reverse is true.
 Allowing feelings to flow can not only release them, but also the energy expended in suppressing them.
 Our emotional state shifts, so that we feel invigorated, peaceful, tired, or content in our aloneness.
 For more suggestions, read “Coping with Loneliness” in Codependency for Dummies.

 © DarleneLancer 2015